Overview of Mississippi Taxes

 Tangible personal property includes most physical goods, such as furniture, clothing and electronics, but there are some exceptions.
 Mississippi is one of just two states to tax all food at the full sales tax rate.
 Groceries and prepared food alike are subject to the statewide 7% sales tax, and there are additional restaurant taxes in some areas.
 On the other hand, prescription drugs are not taxed in Mississippi.

 Mississippi has two sales tax holidays.
 The first typically occurs on Friday and Saturday of the last weekend in July.
 During those two days, clothing and footwear items costing less than $100 can be purchased sales tax free.
-The second holiday is called the “Mississippi Second Amendment Sales Tax Holiday.”
+The second holiday is called the “Mississippi Second Amendment Weekend.”
 It occurs over the first weekend in September, during which time firearms, ammunition and hunting supplies can be purchased free of state sales tax.

 Mississippi Property Tax

 Mississippi Gas Tax

-Regular gasoline in Mississippi is taxed at a rate 18.79 cents per gallon, the fifth lowest gas tax in the country.
+Regular gasoline in Mississippi is taxed at a rate of 18.79 cents per gallon, the third lowest gas tax in the country.
 Diesel fuel faces a tax of 18.40 cents per gallon, which is also the third lowest rate in the country.

 Mississippi Capital Gains Tax